problemsolvingfoundation/problemsolvingmindset/Problem Solving Culture Qualities.md

 # Qualities of Problem Solving Culture

 ## Vision
-A vision that presents individuals a common purpose will unite them towards working together.
-People who know they are working for something greater will become more motivated in their work.
-The vision offers a basis for people to create their individual purposes, which helps to create a sense of meaning in one's own work as well as in the work of those with the shared vision.
+A vision that provides individuals a common purpose will unite them towards working together.
+People will become more motivated in their endeavors if they are aware that they are contributing to something greater.
+The shared vision provides a framework for individuals to develop their own purposes, which facilitates a sense of meaning in both one's own work and the work of those who share it.

 ## Continuous Improvement
 The problem solving culture with a shared vision is the most fertile habitat upon which problem solvers can thrive.
 In this world, problems never cease to arise and developments around us offer new opportunities for improvement.
 If an organization guided by the problem solving culture confronts all problems continuously under the light of a vision, it will build itself in small incremental steps and reach a steady position of increasing strength.